Period Delay Tablets

-If you need to use tablets to delay your period, fill out the consultation for our online doctor.
+If you need to delay your period, fill out the consultation for our online doctor.
 Once you have completed the consultation, our doctor will review your assessment and prescribe the selected medication if appropriate.

 If approved, the doctor will pass a prescription to our pharmacy team, who will fill the prescription and dispatch your medicine to your delivery address.